-It is the expectation that each employee shall be responsible for the duties of their specific work assignment.
-It is incumbent upon the employees to decide in a collective manner to achieve the best possible results, however, the Executive Director may give specific directions to carry out objectives, policies and decisions set out by the Board of Directors.
+It is the expectation that each Employee shall be responsible for the duties of their specific work assignment.
+It is incumbent upon the Employees to decide in a collective manner how to achieve the best possible results and/or decisions, however, the Executive Director may give specific directions to carry out objectives, policies and decisions set out by the Board of Directors.